Why Are Books Always Rectangle-shaped?

 Practical Advantages of the Rectangular Shape

-2. Efficient Use of Space: This shape allows for maximum text placement while keeping the book compact.
-It also enables books to be stacked neatly on shelves.
+Efficient Use of Space: The shape allows for maximum content on each page without making the book bulky.
+It also enables books to be stacked neatly on shelves, making storage simple and organized.

-4. Better Page-Turning Experience: The width-to-height ratio ensures that pages can be flipped easily without awkward handling.
+Better Page-Turning Experience: The width-to-height ratio of rectangular pages ensures smooth and intuitive page-turning.
+Readers can flip through pages effortlessly without awkward movements.

 Will Books Always Remain Rectangular?